 The Entity owns exclusive marketing rights for certain products which are recognized as intangible assets.
-These marketing rights are valued at cost less accumulated amortization, and are being amortized on a straight-line basis over their estimated useful economic life or five years, whichever is lower.
+These marketing rights are valued at cost less accumulated amortization, and are being amortized on a straight-line basis over their estimated useful economic life of five years, whichever is lower.

-5.8 Impairment of tangible and intangible assets
+6.6 Impairment of tangible and intangible assets